Mahi4052/Pushup_counter/README.md

 # Perfect Pushup Prediction & counter
-* An AI Project.

-* A program using Mediapipe and OpenCV.
+* A software program created utilizing Mediapipe and OpenCV.

 * The main purpose of this project is to prdeict correct push up and increment the count done by a person in front of camera.